sw2719/steam-account-switcher/README.md

 3. Run the exe
 (Because this program alters your registry value, Windows SmartScreen or your Anti-virus might detect it as harmful software.)
 4. Add accounts via Menu > Add accounts
+* Your account names are saved in accounts.txt located in the same folder where exe is.
+* They are saved in Plain text.
+(Steam also saves your account names in plain text as well.)
-   (Warning: Do NOT add accounts by manually editing accounts.txt) (Account limit is 12)
+* Warning: Do NOT add accounts by manually editing accounts.txt)
+* Account limit is 12)
 5. Click one of the buttons to change to desired account.

 * If you previously set auto-login for that account, It just works.
 (It might show login prompt if you didn't login for a while)